 FortiGate Config – Firewall Policy

-Note: You you have more that one SSL Portal the the firewall rules order becomes import as users will be mapped to the first portal where the conditions are met.
+Note: You have more than one SSL Portal the firewall rules order becomes import as users will be mapped to the first portal where the conditions are met.

 - Navigate to Policies & Objects => Firewall Policy

 - Name: Something descriptive

 - Incoming Interface: Your SSL-VPN tunnel interface